loquilloll/obsidian-yolo/README.md

 https://github.com/user-attachments/assets/90bbd4f5-b73a-41b4-bf7d-85a5f44659ec

 Seamless conversations with LLMs, with context injection, preset prompts, custom providers, and smart Markdown parsing/generation.
+New chats start with the default title "New message" until the first response renames them.

 ## **🧠 Knowledge Base Q&A**